C-RH-C/hcs-collector/README.md

 # hcs-collector - Command Line Tool

-Welcome to hcs-collector, the main idea of this app is to help our customers to collect daily the information from console.redhat.com and generate a report that will reflect some kind of consumption during the month for On-Demand purposes.
+Welcome to hcs-collector, this app will help our customers to collect daily the information from `console.redhat.com` and generate a report that will reflect some kind of consumption during the month for On-Demand subscriptions.

 ---